- Common reasons for selling a business

 - Finding the right buyer

-- Begin preparing for the transitional phase: Start considering who should be in a management position once the new owner takes over.
+- Begin preparing for the transitional phase: Consider who should be in a management position once the new owner takes over.

 You will also need to lock in a valuation for your company.
 Knowing how much your company is worth will ensure you get a deal you’re happy with.
 However, be careful not to quibble over a few dollars of valuation.
-Make sure to also pay attention to the quality of person that will be buying the company.
-After all, you want to ensure that your legacy is maintained and your people are taken care of.
+Make sure to also pay attention to the quality of the person buying the company.
+After all, you want to ensure that your legacy is maintained and your people are cared for.

-If you’re looking for a qualified buyer you can use Acquira to reach ready-to-buy acquisition entrepreneurs and close a satisfactory deal quickly.
+If you’re looking for a qualified buyer, you can use Acquira.com to reach ready-to-buy acquisition entrepreneurs and close a satisfactory deal quickly.
+We recommend starting with our Acceleration Gauntlet to familiarize yourself with the process.
 The Acquira team will provide you with expert assistance throughout the process.
 Give us a call to learn more.

-- There are many reasons for selling a business, make sure you’ve considered your decision carefully.
+- There are many reasons for selling a business, so make sure you’ve considered your decision carefully.

 - It takes work to prepare a business for sale.